myusuf3/siapaperwallet/README.md

 # Contribution

-We have some what clear roadmap of where we would like things to progress if you have suggests and improvements we are open to hearing them and collaborating.
+We have some what clear roadmap of where we would like things to progress!
+If you have suggests and improvements we are open to hearing them and collaborating.

 Some low hanging fruit for new contributors: